-- Large \$30 billion + interconnect market with renewed growth - Company has a diversified presence in high growth segments of the market. - Customers are reducing their vendor base - As one of the handful of companies in the interconnect industry with a global presence, we have been successful in establishing preferred supplier relationships with leading companies in our target markets. - Increased sophistication and proliferation of electronic equipment - Strong engineering resources for developing application-specific, value added solutions to customer needs. - Customer migration to low cost areas and new markets - Strong global presence with extensive operations in low cost areas (52% of our workforce is in low cost areas).
+- Large \$35 billion + interconnect market with renewed growth - Company has a diversified presence in high growth segments of the market. - Customers are reducing their vendor base - Establish preferred supplier relationships with leading companies in our target markets worldwide. - Increased sophistication and proliferation of electronic equipment - Strong engineering resources for developing application-specific, value added solutions to customer needs. - Customer migration to low cost areas and new markets - Strong global presence with extensive operations in low cost areas (56% of our workforce is in low cost areas).